lll44/Study/05 - Tools/Obsidian/Alfred Obsidian Launcher.md

 ### Requirements
-For the OCR Screenshot Feature, you need to install [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html).
-If you use Homebrew, you can do so with the following two commands:
+For the OCR Screenshot Feature, you need to install [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html) via home brew.

 ```bash
 brew install tesseract
 brew install tesseract-lang # for non-English languages
 ```

-💡 *The first time you use the OCR or image screenshot feature*, you might need to give Alfred permission to record your screen.
+💡 The first time you use the OCR you need to give Alfred permission to record your screen.

 <img src="https://user-images.githubusercontent.com/73286100/131231644-a800c0b0-8dc2-4ae9-bd41-c3937741b94a.png" alt="Permissions for OCR Screenshots" width=35%>

 ## 🆕 Image Screenshot
-**`Triggered via Hotkey`: Take an Image Screenshot.**
+**`Hotkey`: Take an Image Screenshot.**
-- Similar to the default Mac Hotkey `⌘ ⇧ + 4`, the image will be directly saved in your vault with the file name `Screenshot {date} {time}.png` and the image will be embedded (`![[image_file_name.png]]`) in the note `Images.md` in your vault root.
+- Saved in your vault with the file name `Screenshot {date} {time}.png` and the image will be embedded (`![[image_file_name.png]]`) in the note `Images.md` in your vault root.
-- The images will be saved in `{vault-path}/screenshots/` by default or use `screenshot_path` to specify the *absolute* path of a folder in your vault where to save the images instead.
+- Images saved in `{vault-path}/screenshots/` by default or use `screenshot_path` to specify the *absolute* path.
-- If the file “Images.md” already exists in your vault root, any subsequent screenshots will instead append to this note.
-This is intended for taking screenshots in quick succession.
+- If the file “Images.md” already exists in your vault root, subsequent screenshots will append to this note for taking screenshots in quick succession.
 - When `open_after_screenshot` is set to `true`, then the note will be opened after taking the screenshot.

 ## Setting up Hotkeys